pyunity/pyunity/README.md

 ## Version 0.0.4 (in development)

-A Python implementation of the Unity Engine that can be used with other Python modules, and supports different types of windows.
+A Python implementation of the Unity Engine that supports different types of windows.
 Still in development.

 ### Importing